jknopp/jknopp.github.io/_posts/2017-06-26-A-Windows-Docker-Container-Series-(Part-1).md

 * use my [Packer Image Builds in a full CI/CD workflow](https://cloud.google.com/solutions/automated-build-images-with-jenkins-kubernetes) with Jenkins and Kubernetes

-Hope you learned something with me; till next time,
+Hope you learned something with me; till next time.

-Jon Knopp